jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2a.md

-<sup>4</sup> "Every individual is continually exerting himself to find out the most advantageous employment for whatever capital he can command."
+{{< s v="4" >}} "Every individual is continually exerting himself to find out the most advantageous employment for whatever capital he can command."

 It is his own advantage which he has in view, and not that of the society.
 But the study of his own advantage naturally leads him to prefer that employment which is most advantageous to society.

-<sup>5</sup> Every individual endeavours to employ his capital as near home as he can.
+{{< s v="5" >}} Every individual endeavours to employ his capital as near home as he can.

 He consequently supports domestic industry as much as he can, provided that he can always obtain profits which are ordinary or not much less than the ordinary.

-<sup>6</sup> Thus, on equal profits, every wholesale merchant naturally prefers the home-trade to the foreign trade of consumption.
+{{< s v="6" >}} Thus, on equal profits, every wholesale merchant naturally prefers the home-trade to the foreign trade of consumption.

     He prefers the foreign trade of consumption to the carrying trade.
     In the home-trade, his capital is never long out of his sight.